-Brendan Rodgers continued the fine-tuning of his Liverpool squad for a return to Champions League football by swooping to sign Southampton captain Adam Lallana shortly after the talented playmaker had returned from the World Cup in Brazil.
+Liverpool swooped to sign Southampton captain Adam Lallana shortly after the talented playmaker had returned from the World Cup in Brazil.

 The Reds succeeded in a highly competitive race to secure the signature of the sought-after attacking midfielder in July 2014, bringing in a player who has progressed from the lower reaches of the football ladder to become a senior England international.

-Blessed with an innate ability to create and capitalise on chances, this is a footballer who is not merely comfortable but confident in using both feet, while the versatility that allows him to play in any and all possible midfield positions was likely of considerable appeal to the man who will now manage him.
+Blessed with an innate ability to create and capitalise on chances, this is a footballer who is not merely comfortable but confident in using both feet and has a versatility that allows him to play in any and all possible midfield positions.

-Born in St Albans 26 years ago, Lallana moved to Bournemouth as a five-year-old child and took his fledgling steps towards a professional career in the game when he learned the tools of his impressive personal trade at the local club's Centre of Excellence.
+Born in St Albans, Lallana moved to Bournemouth as a five-year-old and took his fledgling steps towards a professional career in the game when he learned the tools of his impressive personal trade at the local club's Centre of Excellence.

 Naturally, only a short amount of time had passed before nearby scouts were alerted to the young talent, and a switch to the much-vaunted Southampton academy - where the likes of Gareth Bale, Alex Oxlade-Chamberlain and Theo Walcott were nurtured - was organised in 2000.